infinity-a11y/phylo_tree/README.md

 # 1 How to run PhyloTree

-  Download *phylo_tree_github.zip* and extract it to any location on the computer (*important: first unzip the file!*).
+  Download *phylo_tree_github.zip* and extract it to any location on the computer (*important: unzip the zip file before starting the app!*).
   Open *PhyloTree___.R*.
-  To run the app in the browser change following settings in RStudio (recommended).
+  To run the app in the browser change the settings in RStudio as shown below (recommended).

   ![alt text](https://github.com/infinity-a11y/phylo_tree/blob/main/readme.png)